 Risk Mitigating actions Risk rating Level of assurance DoT There is a risk of a successful cyber-attack against the council which will have a significant/critical impact On-going work to identify and manage the ever changing risk presented by cyber threats.
-ISO/IEC 27001:13 accreditation attained High Limited 1 IT Infrastructure - the ability to implement transformational aspirations and deliver business as usual IT Governance Board in place - together with appropriate resources / projects to deliver transformation.
-New post established to support oversight and accountability.
-Medium Limited 1 Key Risk Assurance Red High impact on resc likely, high impact of ources, significant costs on service delivery Low level of confidence controls, performance Amber m impact on resources, existing financial plans, ce delivery Medium level of confid of controls, performan Green re , activity to mitigate the service delivery plans / gements High level of confidence controls, performance Direction of of Travel (DoT) 1 Improving = Static
+ISO/IEC 27001:13 accreditation attained High Limited 1 IT Infrastructure - the ability to implement transformational aspirations and deliver business as usual IT Governance Board i with appropriate resou deliver transformation. established to support accountability. rces / projects to New post Medium Limited 1 Key Risk Assurance Red High impact on resc likely, high impact of ources, significant costs on service delivery Low level of confidence controls, performance Amber m impact on resources, existing financial plans, ce delivery Medium level of confid of controls, performan Green re , activity to mitigate the service delivery plans / gements High level of confidence controls, performance Direction of of Travel (DoT) 1 Improving = Static